scho-to/NextJSTutorial/README.md

 ### Section 4
 Got rid of the EventSummary component and put the h2 header into the EventLogistics component.
 It was already there as imageAlt prop.

-I modified some css files.
+CSS files modified.
 The EventSummary wasn't nice with all screen sizes, so I removed it completely.

+### Section 6
+my Decisions:
+- Home Page: Filtered Events Page, Path: / -> getStaticProps with every filtered Event pre-generated with a revalidation of at most once every 10 seconds.
+- All Events Page, Path: /events -> getServerSideProps, as the Events could be very dynamic.
+- Event Detail Page, Path: /events/[id] -> getStaticProps with revalidation of 5 seconds and getStaticPaths for every featrued Event with fallback enabled.
+- Filtered Event Page, Path: /events/[...slug] -> getServerSideProps

+"dummy-date.json" removed.
+I created an folder api beneath the components folder.
+This API Folder holds the async request to Firebase with transformation of the resuls.
+This API gets called in every page accessing events.